 If you have any doubt between buying a central heating boiler or heatpump then you should realise that if you buy a boiler now, it may be your last one as gas heating is on its way out.

-If you are going to build a new home, the answer is simple: you choose a heat pump.
+If you are going to build a new home, the answer is simple: you choose heat pumps Scotland.

 If your home still has single glass, is not well insulated and has draughts, then choose a boiler.
 But in that case you should also consider thinking about the future and perhaps invest in improving your home.